Could poor communication skills be holding students back in maths?

-- 27% of the reading disorder group also had a lanuage disorder
+- 27% of the reading disorder group also had a language disorder

 - 67% of the maths disorders group also had a language disorder

-- 70% of the children with a maths and reading disorder also had language disorder.
+- 70% of the children with a maths and reading disorder also had language disorders.

 The take-home message from this study is the importance of considering levels of language disability when investigating cognitive deficits in children with either reading disorder or maths disorder.
 The authors concluded that assessments for both should consider the possible role of language and attentional difficulties and that interventions should take account of such problems.
 Also, children with pre-school language difficulties should be monitored for emergent problems in reading and maths, and programmes to strengthen these foundations should be put in place.

 So we know there is a link between children with language disorders and those who have difficulties with maths.
 Now let’s consider this in context by looking at a typical maths problem and identifying where the language breakdown might happen.